curry0622/Parallel-Programming/README.md

 ## HW4: MapReduce

 This assignment provides an opportunity for you to practice your parallel programming skills by implementing the scheduling and parallel programming model of the well-known big data processing framework, MapReduce.

+## Final Project: Parallel Matrix Multiplication

+[Vicky Chen](https://github.com/vickychen928) and I used several parallelism libraries, including SSE vectorization, Pthread, OpenMP, MPI, and CUDA, to accelerate matrix multiplication.
+More information can be seen in [this repository](https://github.com/curry0622/Parallel-Matrix-Multiplication).